lukaselflein/generate_distributed_structure/README.md

 ### Content
 * `showcase_poisson_bolzmann.ipynb`: A working example
+* `continuous2discrete`:
-* `generate_structure.py`: Sampling and plotting
+  * `continuous2discrete.py`: Sampling and plotting
   * `poisson_bolzmann_distribution.py`: generate potential and densities

 ### Usage
-So far, most scripts are not meant to be used as standalone programs.
+When installed with pip, i.e.

+    pip install -e .

+from within this directory, `c2d` (continuous2discrete) offers a simple command line interface to sample discrete coordinate sets from continuous distributions.
+Type `c2d --help` for usage information.

-For usage examples have a look at the notebooks, `showcase_poisson_bolzman_distribution.ipynb` is a good candidate.
+For more sophisticated usage examples have a look at the notebooks, `showcase_poisson_bolzman_distribution.ipynb` is a good candidate.

-If you can't get the notebooks to run of the box, set up an environment for them:
+If you can't get the notebooks to run of the box, set up an environment
 ```bash
 mkdir env
 virtualenv env